Applying Quantum Error-correcting Codes for Fault-tolerant Blind Quantum Cloud Computation: Introduction

-The rest of this paper is organized as follows: In Section \uppercase\expandafter{\romannumeral2}, the background and technical preliminaries are introduced.
-In Section \uppercase\expandafter{\romannumeral3}, we firstly present a remote blind quantum error-correcting codes preparation protocol on cluster state to correct qubit errors, and then propose a fault-tolerant blind quantum computation with quantum error-correcting codes to do delegated computing.
-Furthermore, we also give a proof of the blindness of our fault-tolerant protocol.
-In Section \uppercase\expandafter{\romannumeral4}, the multi-level quantum error-correcting codes are concatenated to reduce the error rate of the generated logical qubits.
-A lower bound of the number of required pulses is deduced with different levels in fault-tolerant blind quantum computation.
-In Section \uppercase\expandafter{\romannumeral5}, we present simulation results to further validate the theoretical model of the number of required pulses with concatenated codes, and give an optimal level number of the concatenation codes.In Section \uppercase\expandafter{\romannumeral6}, we surveys the related works.
-In Section \uppercase\expandafter{\romannumeral7}, we conclude our work and provide the direction of future work.
+This paper is organized as follows: In Section \uppercase\expandafter{\romannumeral2}, the background and challenges are introduced.
+In Section \uppercase\expandafter{\romannumeral3}, we present a remote blind quantum error-correcting codes preparation protocol on cluster state to correct qubit errors, and then propose a fault-tolerant blind quantum computation with quantum error-correcting codes to perform the delegated computing.
+Furthermore, we also present a proof of achieving blindness for our fault-tolerant protocol.
+In Section \uppercase\expandafter{\romannumeral4}, the multi-level quantum error-correcting codes are concatenated to reduce the error rate of the generated logical qubits. we derive a lower bound of the number of required pulses to evaluate quantum resource consumption for different levels of concatenation codes.
+In Section \uppercase\expandafter{\romannumeral5}, we present simulation results to validate the theoretical model of the number of required pulses with concatenated codes, and give an optimal level of the concatenation codes.
+In Section \uppercase\expandafter{\romannumeral6}, we survey the related works.
+In Section \uppercase\expandafter{\romannumeral7}, we state our conclusions and future work.

-\section{Background}
+\subsection{Background}